Diversity, Inclusion, and Sustainability in Nursing Education Award

 • Continually Learning – Develops educational programs, professional development opportunities, and/or awareness events that support this award’s triple aim.

-• Cultivating Diverse Teams – Creates inclusive teams of faculty, staff, students, mentors, and other constituents representing the rich diversity of communities served.
+• Cultivating Inclusive Teams – Creates inclusive teams of faculty, staff, students, mentors, and other constituents representing and welcoming unique identities and promotes safety for sharing ideas.

-• Risk Taking – Advances innovative solutions and decisive actions that break new ground in the drive to champion diversity, inclusion, and sustainability.
+• Risk Taking – Advances innovative solutions and decisive actions that break new ground in the drive to champion inclusive excellence, belonging, and sustainability.

-• Accountable for Diversity and Inclusion – Sets standards, advances strategies, and/or implements measures to ensure that goals related to diversity and inclusion are met.
+• Accountable for Inclusive Excellence – Sets standards, advances strategies, and/or implements measures to ensure that goals related to inclusive excellence are met.

-• External Leadership Involvement – Plays a leading role in advancing diversity, inclusion, and sustainability in the nursing profession in addition to local efforts.
+• External Leadership Involvement – Plays a leading role in advancing inclusive excellence, belonging and sustainability in the nursing profession in addition to local efforts.

 Applicant nursing schools must be an AACN member institution.
 The application letter should not exceed five pages in length and be single-spaced, 12-point font, with one-inch margins.
 All applications should be electronically submitted via the online application.